Arunachal Pradesh: Demographics

-Arunachal Pradesh can be roughly divided into a set of semi-distinct cultural spheres, on the basis of tribal identity, language, religion and material culture: the Tibetic-speaking Monpa area bordering Bhutan in the west, the Tani area in the centre of the state, the Mishmi area to the east of the Tani area, the Tai/Singpho/Tangsa area bordering Myanmar, and the Naga area to the south, which also borders Myanmar.
+As per the 2011 Census, Arunachal Pradesh has 12 Scheduled Tribes, comprising 68.79% of its population.
+The state can be roughly divided into a set of semi-distinct cultural spheres, on the basis of tribal identity, language, religion and material culture: the Tibetic-speaking Monpa area bordering Bhutan in the west, the Tani area in the centre of the state, the Mishmi area to the east of the Tani area, the Tai/Singpho/Tangsa area bordering Myanmar, and the Naga area to the south, which also borders Myanmar.
 In between there are transition zones, such as the Aka/Hruso/Miji/Sherdukpen area, between the Tibetan Buddhist tribes and the animist Tani hill tribes.
 In addition, there are isolated peoples scattered throughout the state, such as the Sulung.

 Within each of these cultural spheres, one finds populations of related tribes speaking related languages and sharing similar traditions.
 In the Tibetic area, one finds large numbers of Monpa tribespeople, with several subtribes speaking closely related but mutually incomprehensible languages, and also large numbers of Tibetan refugees.
 Within the Tani area, major tribes include the Nyishi.
 Apatani also live among the Nyishi, but are distinct.
+In the north one find the Tagin People.
 In the centre, one finds predominantly Galo people, with the major sub-groups of Karka, Lodu, Bogum, Lare and Pugo among others, extending to the Ramo and Pailibo areas (which are close in many ways to Galo).
 In the east, one finds the Adi with many subtribes including Padam, Pasi, Minyong and Bokar, among others.
 Milang, while also falling within the general Adi sphere, are in many ways quite distinct.
 Moving east, the Idu, Miju and Digaru make up the Mishmi cultural-linguistic area.

 Moving southeast, the Tai Khamti are linguistically distinct from their neighbours and culturally distinct from the majority of other Arunachalese tribes.
 They follow the Theravada sect of Buddhism.
 They also exhibit considerable convergence with the Singpho and Tangsa Naga tribes of the same area, all of which are also found in Burma.
 They are one of the most recent people group migrated to Arunachal region from Burma.
 The Nocte Naga and Wancho Naga are another two major ethnic tribes.
 Both the tribes exhibit very much cultural similarities.
 Finally, the Deori tribe is also a major community in the state, with their own distinctive identity.
 They are the descendants of the priestly class of Chutia people who were allowed to continue their livelihood after the defeat of the Chutias.
 Deoris are one of the only Arunachal tribes in the historical records – which shows they are among the first ethnic groups to inhabit the Himalayas of the districts of Dibang Valley and Lohit, before the arrival of many other tribes in the region between 1600 and 1900.